kyegomez/LOGICGUIDE/README.md

 # Agora

-This implementation is brought to you by Agora, we're devoted to advancing Humanity with meaningful open source AI Research
+This implementation of LogicGuide is brought to you by Agora, we're devoted to advancing Humanity with meaningful open source AI Research

 ![Agora banner](agora-banner.png)